tcltk/tcl/doc/markdown/Ensemble.md

 An ensemble is a command, bound to some namespace, which consists of a collection of subcommands implemented by other Tcl commands.
 The first argument to the ensemble command is always interpreted as a selector that states what subcommand to execute.

 Ensembles are created using **Tcl\_CreateEnsemble**, which takes four arguments: the interpreter to work within, the name of the ensemble to create, the namespace within the interpreter to bind the ensemble to, and the default set of ensemble flags.
-The result of the function is the command token for the ensemble, which may be used to further configure the ensemble using the API described below in **ENSEMBLE PROPERTIES**.
+The result of the function is the command token for the ensemble, which may be used to further configure the ensemble using the API described below in [Ensemble properties].

 Given the name of an ensemble command, the token for that command may be retrieved using **Tcl\_FindEnsemble**.
 If the given command name (in *cmdNameObj*) does not refer to an ensemble command, the result of the function is NULL and (if the **TCL\_LEAVE\_ERR\_MSG** bit is set in *flags*) an error message is left in the interpreter result.